 Conclusion

 This contribution presents several methods to improve the coding efficiency for lossless VVC by signaling 1 bit with extra or reused syntax.
-In the first test, signaling with extra 1 bit to indicate the coding scheme in CU level brings coding gain in all class and high gain in TGM class.
-In the second test, signaling by reusing transform_skip_flag in TB level also provides significant coding gain in lossless VVC.
+In the test 1 and test 4, signaling with extra 1 bit to indicate the coding scheme brings coding gain in all class and high gain in TGM class.
+In the test 2, signaling by reusing transform_skip_flag in TB level for non-BDPCM modes also provides significant coding gain in lossless VVC.
+In the test 3, for both BDPCM and non-BDPCM can be applied with either transform coefficient coding or residual coding for Transform-skip mode, it brings interesting coding gain in lossless VVC.
 It is recommended to adopt one of proposed method regarding the improvement of coding efficiency under lossless coding.